 P.S.
 He does not spend time with younger children….(that I know of) mostly just older teens and young adults.
 He may just want friendship as a single man.

-I asked my friend Ricky Chelette, a singles pastor and fellow board member at Living Hope Ministries, for help in answering your question.
+I asked my friend Ricky Chelette, a pastor and Executive Director of Living Hope Ministries, for help in answering your question.
 I loved his answer!
 I hope it helps.

 I really think that the best thing to do, as he is your friend, would be to sit down and talk to him.
 You obviously know that he struggles with homosexuality, yet you love him.
 He needs to know that.
 It will be terribly helpful for him to have you in the know and help him in his accountability.